 The Lyon Neuroscience Research Center (LNRC) student club is organized by a few PhD students of the center, with no specific leader (here we rolled a dice to choose the JC communication ‘lead’).
 Student club sessions are organized on a monthly basis.
 They consist in a presentation of a paper, principle, software, method, etc somehow related to neuroscience which is then discussed in the way of locally trying to ‘fix science’.
 We seek to be very careful regarding the idea that any comments have to be welcomed and discussed regardless of the scientific statute at play.
 By ‘student club’, we do not mean that we exclude extra-student staff.
 They are all welcome, but we seek to stick to the bottom-up fashion of discussing, proposing, etc. In practice, our student club is also a chill-out time during which we drink tea and eat cakes.

 Welcome to the McMaster ReproducibiliTea journal club!
-We will begin meeting in January 2020 to discuss how we can help make science transparent, reproducible, and cumulative.
+We discuss how we can help make science transparent, reproducible, and cumulative.

 Everyone is welcome to join us - skeptics and enthusiasts alike!
 We welcome undergraduates, graduate students, faculty, and staff from all departments and background, and hope to hear views from all perspectives.

-The original reproducibiliTea Journal Club, meeting weekly during term-time at the University of Oxford.
-Most members come from the Department of Experimental Psychology, but we welcome people from all over the university, and have had regular members in the past from Anthropology and non-psychology parts of the Medical Sciences Division.
+The original reproducibiliTea Journal Club, meeting fortnightly during term time at the University of Oxford (currently in hybrid format).
+Most members come from the Department of Experimental Psychology, but we welcome people from all over the university and have had regular members in the past from the Anthropology and non-psychology parts of the Medical Sciences Division.

 The majority of our regular members are graduate students and early career researchers, but we’re pleased to count one or two established faculty as regular members, too.